 - Rinse the fabric under warm water.
 If solid pieces of white out remain, repeat the dabbing process with the remover and swab, then rinse again with warm water.

 - Apply your favorite laundry stain remover to the stained area, then wash the clothing in warm water.

 - Confirm that the white out stain is completely gone before drying the clothing.

 How to Remove White Out from Carpet

 To remove white out from carpet, follow steps 1 and 2 used for clothing (above), then blot the stain carefully with a paper towel or clean rag.
-You can also pinch the individual carpet strands with the towel.
+Pinching the individual carpet strands with the towel also helps.
 The important thing is that you blot or pinch, rather than rub, which spreads the white out.
 Repeat as needed, using a clean section of towel each time.
 If necessary, you can try the same procedure with dry cleaning solvent, following the manufacturer's directions for application.
 Rinse the area with small amounts of clean water to get rid of the remover.